- UCAS course code

 Please contact us prior to application if you are unsure how to satisfy these language requirements.

 Graduates: Graduates who have completed a degree conducted entirely in English at a UK institution may be exempt from the English language requirements.
 Please contact us if you are unsure.

 At interview, if we have any concerns about your English language capability regardless of your origin, country of upbringing or existing qualifications, we may require you to take an additional English language test as a condition of any offer we make to you.

 Relevant work experience

 We require applicants to undertake some relevant work experience prior to application in order that they can gain some insight into what the role of a dentist involves.

 Work experience may be paid or voluntary and should include some time spent in a dental setting but can also include examples from other healthcare and related environments.
 We do not have a requirement on the length of the work experience.
 We require applicants to demonstrate a commitment to their work experience placements.

 As important as the detail of the work experience is the applicant's capacity to reflect on what they have gained from their experiences and the quality of that reflection will be reviewed as part of the selection process.

-A key element we are looking for is for applicants to be able to demonstrate some understanding of the qualities and attributes required to become a healthcare professional.
+A key element we are looking for is for applicants to be able to demonstrate some understanding of the qualities and attributes required to become a dentist.
 Applicants should be aware that we may request confirmation of their work experience.

 Please see our FAQ and Non-Academic Information Form pages for more information on work experience.